PXLbros/ember-svg-sprite-sheet/README.md

 ## Installation

 * `ember install ember-svg-sprite-sheet`

-Add to your `Brocfile.js`, where `'path'` is a reative URL from your apps root to a precompiled svg sprite sheet (for now).
+Add the following to your `Brocfile.js`, where `'path'` is a reative URL from your apps root to a precompiled svg sprite sheet (for now).
 ```JS
 var app = new EmberApp({
   'ember-svg-sprite-sheet': {